 Brimonidine topical Side Effects

-Commonly reported side effects of brimonidine topical include flushing.
-Other side effects include burning sensation of skin and erythema.
+Commonly reported side effects of brimonidine topical include: flushing.
+Other side effects include: burning sensation of skin and erythema of skin.
 See below for a comprehensive list of adverse effects.

 For the Consumer